Quiroga, Michoacán

 Quiroga is a municipality in the Mexican state of Michoacán.
 The municipal seat of Quiroga is also called Quiroga.

-Political geography

-Geographic location
+Geography

 The municipality of Quiroga is located at the north of the State, at coordinates 19° 40 'N latitude and 101° 32' west.
 At an altitude of 2080 meters above sea level.
 Coeneo bordered on the north, east to Morelia, on the south by Tzintzuntzan, and on the west by Erongarícuaro.
-Its distance from the State capital is 45 km(27.96 miles).
+Its distance from the State capital is 45 km (27.96 miles).

-Extension

 Quiroga has an area of 211.52 square kilometers, accounting for 0.35 percent of total state.

 Climate

 The climate is mild, with rain in the summer.
 It has an annual rainfall of 788.6 cubic millimeters and temperatures ranging from 5.0 to 25.0 °C.